rosell-dk/webp-express/README.txt

 1. WebP Express settings

 == Changelog ==

+= 0.4.0 =
+* Now produces X-WebP-Convert-And-Serve headers with info about the conversion - usuful for validating that converter receives the expected arguments and executes correctly.
+* WebPExpress options are now removed when plugin is uninstalled.
+* No longer generates .htaccess rules on install.
+The user now has to actively go to Web Express setting and save first
+* Fixed bug: .htaccess was not updated every time the settings was saved.
+* Fixed bug: The plugin generated error upon activation.

 = 0.3.1 =
 * The "Only jpeg" setting wasn't respected in 0.3.0.
 It now works again